 2 min read

 To get rid of pigment spots, or at least mute them, try exfoliating, meaning removing dead skin cells.
-One way to do this is to do a mild peeling on a daily basis, which might make the spots less visible.
+One way to do this is to do mild peeling daily, which might make the spots less visible.
 Be sure to protect your skin from the sun.
 UV protection is a must, as the sun's rays trigger hyperpigmentation.
 SPF is often a component of day creams and foundations.
 You can both cover up and protect by using good products.
 Exfoliating prepares dry skin and allows softening and hydrating substances to penetrate the skin more deeply.
 At the same time, new cells are stimulated to wander up to the skin surface where they help preserve moisture.

 As hyperpigmentation is often caused by the body’s hormonal changes, you can expect the spots to go away, or at least fade considerably, within three months after giving birth.
 Be patient and look after your skin!

 Read popular and relevant articles.

 Giving birth is hard work and it requires mental training and a lot of energy.
 Remember the following tips or make a checklist – it’s not far now!

 Bumpies are a unique way of capturing your pregnancy journey - by photographing your growing belly instead of your face.
 With the Bump Booth tool, you can upload, edit, and add effects to your bumpies to create lasting memories of your pregnancy.